 - Email signature blocks

 Want to contact colleagues in other States to learn about their foster care policies?
-Access to State officials and other foster care information is available through the State Foster Care Contacts map.
+Contact information for State officials and other foster care information is available through the Foster Care Contacts map.
 Take time during National Foster Care Month to get to know your colleagues across the country and learn about their work.
-View State Foster Care Contacts at https://www.childwelfare.gov/fostercaremonth/resources/contacts/.
+View State foster care contacts at https://www.childwelfare.gov/fostercaremonth/contacts/.

 Throughout its history, the Children's Bureau has worked to assist children and youth in foster care; engage youth in decisions that affect their lives; and support foster families, kinship caregivers, child welfare professionals, and others who help these children.
 Learn more at https://www.childwelfare.gov/fostercaremonth/about/history/.

 Learn more about the history of the Children's Bureau on its centennial website at https://cb100.acf.hhs.gov/.